Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-12 - Daily Stoic Reflection.md

 2. **What one thing do most need to get done today?**
 	1. - Today I must finish what is yet undone.
 3. **What am I grateful for?**
 	1. - I am grateful for my parents, my wife, the nature, trees, grass, air that I breathe, the sun, the earth, the kind, peace, democracy, my home, my country, being alive, having internet, having books.
-I am grateful for all of these things that may appear as normal, yet without them I would be lost or dead.
+I am grateful for all of these things that may appear as normal, yet without them, I would be lost or dead.
 4. **What is worrying me?**
 	1. - I am worried that I will become lazy.
 	2. - I am worried that I don't have enough time on this earth to live.
 5. **How can I decatastrophize today's problems?**
 	1. - When your mind is as dark as the night sky, search for the stars that light shines through.
 These beacons of hope, even if small, will give you a way to keep going.
 Even thought things may be taught, you will prevail if you make good.
 6. **What is within my control and what is not**
-	1. - My [[Control Over Judgment|Judgment]] is under my control.
+	1. - My [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md) is under my control.
+	2. - I am under my control.
+	3. - Everything else is not under my control, so don't force things to do what you want they to, because they are impossible to control.
+Go with Gaias rhythm and you will be at peace.

 ### Evening